-Finding 2021-001 Financial Closing and Reporting (Material Weakness)
+Finding 2022-001 Financial Closing and Reporting (Significant Deficiency)

-Condition: During our audit, we noted that investment earnings and fair value adjustments in its pooled cash accounts were not allocated to the respective funds.
+Condition: During our audit, we noted that the fair value adjustments for the City's pooled cash accounts were not assessed and allocated to the respective funds.

 Criteria: The City's management is responsible for the fair presentation of the financial statements in accordance with generally accepted accounting principles (GAAP).
 In addition, having an effective internal control system over financial reporting provides reasonable assurance for the safeguarding of assets, the reliability of financial information, and compliance with laws and regulations.